NCGT Sponsors Nation’s First Local Foods-Focused Business School Supply Chain Fellowships

 The fellows will provide supply chain research and expertise to develop successful, economically viable connections between local food producers and mainstream retail and institutional food buyers.
 Fellows will analyze the sourcing practices of NCGT project partners as well as research novel practices used by other retail and food service companies across the country.

-This year’s fellowships were awarded to Sebastian Naskaris, a first-year MBA student who previously spent two years with NC FoodCorps, and Jessica Newsome, a second-year MBA student who previously had an internship as Lowes Home Improvement headquarters in Mooresville, NC.
+This year’s fellowships were awarded to Sebastian Naskaris, a first-year MBA student who previously spent two years with FoodCorps North Carolina, and Jessica Newsome, a second-year MBA student who previously had an internship at Lowes Home Improvement headquarters in Mooresville, NC.

 Said Sebastian, “Through my two years of civil service with FoodCorps in NC, I began to believe that sustaining sustainable agriculture and making its produce accessible to all requires a change in the business of food.
 Learning supply chain management seemed like my best next step to support my mission.
 Working with CEFS’ new NC Growing Together project, which seeks to scale up local food supply chains, while learning from Dr. Handfield, the SCRC, and an highly innovative group of NC farmers and sustainable agribusinesses, was an opportunity I could not pass up”.